When a Circle device is first set up on your home Wi-Fi, the list of devices that show up in the Circle app can be a bit daunting.

 Remove and re-add Apple devices to your network.
 Some Apple products will show up at first as "Apple Device," and it may take a while for Circle to discover it's proper name.
 To accelerate the process, we recommend that you turn Airplane Mode ON and then OFF on your Apple device, then swipe down on your device list to refresh the listings.

 - Try Pausing the device and see if it stops connecting.
 A Paused device should not load online content.
-If you Pause a device and suddenly it cannot go online that's like the one you're looking for!
+If you Pause a device and suddenly it cannot go online that's likely the one you're looking for!
 Assign it to the correct profile then un-pause it to regain activity.

 - Add Android or iOS devices to Circle using the kid app (Circle Parental Controls only).
 Identify and add your kiddo's Android or iOS devices to Circle by downloading the Circle Parental Controls app on them and setting ip the kid app verison.
 This will add them to Circle for management on any network and make sure they are on the correct profile once you've assigned them.
 You can learn more about kid app device set up here.